AdobeDocs/commerce-merchant-services.en/help/data-connection/mobile-sdk-epc.md

     You have now integrated the Adobe Experience Platform Mobile SDK with your Commerce mobile app.
 Event data flows from your app to the Experience Platform edge.

+## How to distinguish Commerce events generated from mobile applications

+All [events](events.md) contain a field called `channel`.
+The `channel` field contains `channel._id` and `channel._type` which for a Luma storefront has namespace values of `"https://ns.adobe.com/xdm/channels/web"` and `"https://ns.adobe.com/xdm/channel-types/web"` respectively.
+For a mobile storefront however, the namespace values are `"https://ns.adobe.com/xdm/channels/mobile-app"` and `"https://ns.adobe.com/xdm/channel-types/mobile"` respectively.

+## Next steps

-To learn how to retrieve Real-Time CDP audiences from your mobile Commerce app to inform cart price rules and dynamic blocks, see [Audience Activation](https://experienceleague.adobe.com/docs/commerce-admin/customers/audience-activation.html#retrieve-audiences-using-the-adobe-experience-platform-mobile-sdk).
+To learn how to retrieve Real-Time CDP audiences from your mobile Commerce app to inform cart price rules, dynamic blocks, and related product rules, see [Audience Activation](https://experienceleague.adobe.com/docs/commerce-admin/customers/audience-activation.html#retrieve-audiences-using-the-adobe-experience-platform-mobile-sdk).